 Tomb of Nabi Shuaib

-After breakfast we visit Nazareth.
+After breakfast, we visit Nazareth.
 Here you will visit the glorious Basilica of the Annunciation, standing right on the House of Mary, where Jesus spent most of his life.
 Surprisingly, this is a modern church, built in the 20th Century according to the most recent beliefs of the Catholic Church.
-We continue driving through the city of Nazareth, passing by “Mary’s well”, were according to the Orthodox tradition the Annunciation took place.
+We continue driving through the city of Nazareth, passing by “Mary’s well”, where according to the Orthodox tradition the Annunciation took place.
 A short drive through the Land of Galilee brings us to Cana, where according to Christian tradition Jesus performed his first miracle, by turning water into wine at a wedding.
-We walk through Cana’s main street, were local merchants offer “Cana Wine” and visit one of the three churches commemorating this event.
+We walk through Cana’s main street, where local merchants offer “Cana Wine” and visit one of the three churches commemorating this event.

 After another short drive through the Galilee, Lake Kinnereth, the “Sea of Galilee”, unfolds below us.
-On the “Mt. of Beatitudes” we can enjoy the special church built by the Italian architect Berluzzi, as well as the wide view over the Sea of Galilee.
+On the “Mt. of Beatitudes,” we can enjoy the special church built by the Italian architect Berluzzi, as well as the wide view over the Sea of Galilee.
 We also visit the archaeological excavations of Capernaum, “The Town of Jesus”, with St. Peter’s House and its well-known Synagogue.
 We will also see the reconstructed Church of the Multiplication with its very unique mosaic-floor, dating back to the 6th Century.
 If time permits, we will visit the Tomb of Nabi Shuaib (Jethro) – The father-in-law of Nebi Moussa, who helped him in fighting the infidel Midianites, and fled from them to hide in this cave.
 This place is also a very holy place for the Druze.
 Overnight in Tiberias/Nazareth.

 Jericho – Hisham’s Palace – Nebi Moussa – Jerusalem- Mt. of Olives

 Leaving Galilee, we drive along the Jordan Valley to Jericho.
 Here we visit the Hisham’s Palace, built in the glorious ‘Umayyad period, and famous for its mosaics, that look as if they were still alive today!
-By the ancient Tel of Jericho, considered to be the oldest city in the world, we board a cable-car that will take us up to the Qarantal-Monastery, hanging from a cliff overlooking the city of Jericho, the Jordan Valley and the Dead Sea.
+By the ancient Tel of Jericho, considered to be the oldest city in the world, we board a cable-car that will take us up to the Qarantal-Monastery, hanging from a cliff overlooking the city of Jericho, the Jordan Valley, and the Dead Sea.
 We can also visit on the way the site of Nebi Moussa, where a medieval tradition places the tomb of Nabi Moussa (Moses).
-Until the time of the British mandate in Palestine this place was famous for “Ziyarat Nabi Moussa” that was held here during the spring, and included a colorful march from Jerusalem to this site, and a week of prayers and other festive activities.
+Until the time of the British mandate in Palestine, this place was famous for “Ziyarat Nabi Moussa” that was held here during the spring and included a colorful march from Jerusalem to this site, and a week of prayers and other festive activities.
 Now we ascend to Al Quds – the Holy City of Jerusalem!
-From the Mt. of Olives we have a panoramic view of the Old City, a perfect opportunity for an introduction to Jerusalem’s rich history.
+From the Mt. of Olives, we have a panoramic view of the Old City, a perfect opportunity for an introduction to Jerusalem’s rich history.
 Overnight in Jerusalem.

 Al Aqsa Mosque & The Dome of the Rock – Wailing Wall- Church of the Resurrection- Israel Museum – “Menorah”- “Knesset”

 We will have a guided tour of the Haram esh-Sharif, learning about its historical & architectonical background, as well as the many legends told about the holy Al Aqsa Mosque & The Dome of the Rock, “whose precincts We did bless” – Al Qur’an el Kareem, Sura 17, verse 1.
-We will also not miss the Wailing Wall, one of the most holy sites to the Jews.
-Here you can meet variety of Jews, coming from all over the world to worship at this holy place.
+We will also not miss the Wailing Wall, one of the holiest sites to the Jews.
+Here you can meet a variety of Jews, coming from all over the world to worship at this holy place.
 Then we continue through the Suq (market) to the Church of the Resurrection (Holy Sepulcher) – the place where the prophet ‘Issa (Jesus) was crucified and buried.
 This is the holiest place for the Christians, so you usually see the different Christian pilgrims from all over the world praying there.
 In the New City we visit the Israel Museum, with the 1:50 model of Jerusalem just as it was during the time of the Second Temple (1st Century) and the specially designed “Shrine of the Book”, were some of the original “Dead Sea Scrolls” and other ancient copies of the Bible are exhibited.
 We end the day by the “Menorah” – a candelabra that symbolizes the spirit of the Jewish People, situated outside the “Knesset” – Israel’s parliament.
 Overnight in Jerusalem.

 Hebron – Massada -Departure

-In Hebron (El Khalil) we visit the holy Haram el Khalil, burial place of Ibraim el Khalil, Isaac, and Jacob (Nabi Yaakub) and their spouses.
+In Hebron (El Khalil) we visit the holy Haram el Khalil, burial place of Ibrahim el Khalil, Isaac, and Jacob (Nabi Yaakub) and their spouses.
 We will also seize this opportunity to pray at this holy place.
 We will try our best to enable you to visit at this important site.
-However, this visit can be cancelled without prior notice due to the regulations of security forces at the site.
+However, this visit can be canceled without prior notice due to the regulations of security forces at the site.
 We continue southwards towards Arad, and then climb Masada from an unusual side: through the well-preserved Roman siege-ramp!
 Here, on top of this steep cliff, overlooking the Dead Sea, King Herod the Great built a magnificent fortress in the middle of the desert.
 This fortress became the last refuge for some Jewish rebels, who fought here a heroic war against the Romans – a war that made Masada to a UNESCO World Heritage Site and a national symbol for the modern State of Israel.
 From here we drive through the Araba Valley to the Southern Border (Arava / Rabin) Crossing, where we bid you farewell, and hope that you will soon come back again!